 About Pediatric Melanoma

-Pediatric melanoma cases are relatively rare, with approximately 400 cases reported each year in the United States.
+Pediatric melanoma cases are relatively rare, with under 400 cases reported each year in the United States.
 But it is the deadliest form of skin cancer for children, just as it is for adults, and the disease needs to be better defined in order to better treat it and ultimately cure it.

 About Cancer Registries